 There must be a complete lateral-force-resisting system that forms a continuous load path between the foundation, all diaphragm levels, and all portions of the building for proper seismic performance.
 If there is a discontinuity in the load path, the building is unable to resist seismic forces regardless of the strength of the existing elements.
-Mitigation with elements or connections needed to complete the load path is necessary to achieve the selected performance level.
+Mitigation with elements or connections is needed to complete the load path to achieve the selected performance level.

-Examples would include a masonry shear wall that does not extend to the foundation, or a column in upper story that does not continue to foundation.
+Examples of such structures would include a masonry shear wall that does not extend to the foundation, or a column in upper storey that does not continue to foundation.

+Fig 2.1 (a) Full Brick Wall on Cantilever Slab Projection

+Fig 2.1 (b) Beam Resting on Beam

 Load Path Problem

 Is there any masonry wall in cantilever?

 Any column has started from beam?
 Not continue from foundation?

 Is there any masonry wall, which does not continue to foundation?

 If yes, there is problem of clear load path!